 Acknowledgements

-The authors would like to thank Denise Pool for kindly providing us with data on which to test the pipeline and Sigrid Beiboer for co-mentoring TB, AH and RV during the internship out of which this project evolved.
+The authors would like to thank Denise Rijkeboer and Elza Duijm for kindly providing us with Ion Torrent data on which to test the pipeline, Thomas Bolderink, Alex Hoogkamer and Roeben Vink for development of the first trial version, and Sigrid Beiboer for co-mentoring TB, AH and RV during the internship out of which this project evolved.

 Authors’ contributions

-TB, AH and RV conceived of and developed a first prototype of CITES-checker, which YL re-implemented.
-YL and RAV contributed equally to the drafting of this manuscript.
-RAV oversaw software engineering, BG provided use cases, project management and additional writing.
+YL re-implemented a first prototype of HTS-barcode-checker.
+YL, RAV and BG contributed equally to the drafting of this manuscript.
+RAV oversaw software engineering, TP provided confiscated TCM samples for sequencing.
 All authors have reviewed and approved the final version of this manuscript.

 Competing Interests